vishalcloudyuga/dcos-docs/1.8/administration/securing-your-cluster.md

 Copy the certificate and private key to a well known location, such as under `/etc/ssl/certs`.

-It's recommended that you run an nginx HAProxy in front of Admin Router.
+It's recommended that you run HAProxy in front of Admin Router.
 For more information, see the [documentation](/docs/1.8/usage/service-discovery/haproxy-adminrouter/).

 ### Private zone